The scene still plays in Jesse Rettele’s mind.

 A prosthesis is an artificial device that replaces a missing body part, while an orthotic is a device that braces an existing part, explained Rettele, who has worked at the UT Health Science Center in the Department of Rehabilitation Medicine since 2005.

 Prosthetics and orthotics increase patients’ safety and enhance their ability to function in their environments.
-Rettele is a clinical instructor and medical director of the Orthotics and Prosthetics Clinic, which is part of UT Medicine San Antonio, the School of Medicine’s clinical practice.
+Rettele is a clinical instructor and medical director of the Orthotics and Prosthetics Clinic, which is part of UT Health San Antonio, the School of Medicine’s clinical practice.

 Rettele grew up in Spring Branch, Texas, just north of San Antonio, and attended Smithson Valley High School, where he met his wife, Karin.
 He is a graduate of The University of Texas at San Antonio.
 He and Karin, married 11 years, have a son and three daughters.